ZertoPublic/Z4K/docs/PredeploymentValidation.md

 >    Fix the issues and run the validator again.
 >    ```

+#### Troubleshooting the Pre-Deploment Validation

-Further details can be found in the output and log files.
+For troubleshooting purposes, refer to the the output file and log file for further details.

-- The log file contains the information on the utility execution and can be used for troubleshooting.
+- The log file contains the information on the pre-validation tool execution and can be used for troubleshooting.
 The log file is in the format <clusterName><datetime>/logfile.log.

 - The output file contains execution details and validations outputs.
 The output file is in the format <clusterName><datetime>/output.txt.